giampaolo/psutil/docs/adoption.rst

 it, and 14,000+ packages depending on it.
 The projects below are a small sample of notable software that depends on it.

+See also :doc:`alternatives` for related Python libraries and equivalents in other languages.

 Infrastructure / automation
 ---------------------------